A BRIEF HISTORY OF CHRISTCHURCH, DORSET

 In those days it was much easier to transport goods by water than by road so goods were taken from Christchurch by ship to other parts of Britain.
 Bulrushes were 'exported' from Christchurch to other parts of Britain (to be used to make baskets).
 Grain and timber were also exported.

 In 1744 the Bargate was demolished and from 1774 Christchurch had a fire pump.
 It was rushed to the scene of a fire and the pump was worked by hand to try and extinguish the flames.
 In 1746 a Town Hall was built in Christchurch.
 In 1792 an artillery barracks was built.

 In 1801, at the time of the first census, the population of Christchurch was 1,410.
 Even by the standards of the time it was a very small market town.
 It was also poor.
 In 1832 a writer said 'the town presents no symptoms of activity or industry.
 The houses are of a middling description.
 The appearance of the inhabitants, who are thinly scattered, gives no indications of prosperity'.

 Bear baiting was held in Bargates until 1835.
 A bear was chained to a post and dogs were trained to attack it.
 This cruel 'sport' was finally abolished by law.
 Highcliffe castle was built between 1830 and 1835.

 By 1841 the population of Christchurch had reached 1,922.
 By 1871 it was 3,064.

-Life in Victorian Christchurch gradually improved.
+Life in 19th century Christchurch gradually improved.
 A gasworks was built in the town in 1853 and soon Christchurch had gas street lighting.
 The gas was made from coal, which was brought to the town, by sea in steam barges.